WA HACC transition

 WA HACC services for older people will transition to the Commonwealth Home Support Programme (CHSP) from 1 July 2018.
 This will enable the Commonwealth to have full funding policy and operational responsibility for the delivery of aged care services nationally.

 Two year funding agreements will be offered to eligible HACC service providers and assessment services in WA transitioning to the CHSP from 1 July 2018.

 WA HACC roadshow

-WA HACC service providers and other interested stakeholders were invited to attend a roadshow on the WA HACC transition, held from Monday 28 August to Wednesday 30 August 2017.
+WA HACC service providers and other interested stakeholders attended a second roadshow on the WA HACC transition from Monday 16 April to Friday 20 April 2018.

 The roadshow provided important information to prepare service providers for the changes to the roles and responsibilities for aged care and disability services from 1 July 2018.

-The WA HACC factsheets provided in the information packs in August 2017 at the roadshow are now available to download and print below.
+The factsheets provided at the roadshow are available to download and print below.